 Maroon Bush (aka.
 Currant Bush) is nicknamed the “prickly fan flower” for its prickly foliage, fan-shaped flowers and fan-like growth.
-It was traditionally used in Aboriginal bush medicine in the treatment of cancer, heart disease, intestinal conditions, kidney and urinary conditions, and general illness.
+It features in Aboriginal bush medicine as a treatment for cancer, heart disease, intestinal conditions, kidney and urinary conditions, and general illness.
 A hardy dry-weather shrub, Maroon Bush can be found in semi-arid sand plains and scrublands throughout every state except Tasmania and Victoria.

 This species flowers throughout most of the year with small creamy white to yellow blooms, with petals that spread open in a fan-like shape.
 As the fruit follows flowering, a healthy Maroon Bush should regularly bear a scattering of purple oval berries about 5mm in diameter.
 Harvest leaves and berries by hand or prune whole branches for the kitchen, but take care as older branches grow spines!

 Maroon Bush is a hardy evergreen similar in appearance to rosemary and preferring similar conditions.
 Choose a full-sun or partly shaded spot with fertile soil that drains easily.
 Established plants will tolerate drought, sandy soils and some salinity.

 Usually growing no bigger than 2m, this bird-attracting bushfood is great for empty spaces, scrub-themed landscapes, hedgerows and even an edible bonsai.

 How often should I prune a Maroon Bush?